-Breast reduction surgery, also known as reduction mammaplasty, is a procedure that is performed to reduce the size and weight of overly large or heavy breasts.
-This surgery can help alleviate the physical, emotional, and social discomfort that can be caused by large breasts, including neck and back pain, skin irritation, and difficulty with physical activity.
+Breast reduction surgery, also known as reduction mammaplasty, is a surgical procedure that is performed to reduce the size and weight of overly large or heavy breasts.
+This surgery can help reduce the physical, emotional, and social discomfort that can be caused by large breasts, including neck and back pain, skin irritation, and difficulty with physical activity.

 Breast reduction surgery involves removing excess skin, fat, and glandular tissue from the breasts to achieve a smaller and more proportionate bustline.
 The procedure is typically performed using general anesthesia and can take two to five hours, depending on the extent of the reduction.